Hopes rise for Shire sale as Takeda CEO discusses case for deal

 The briefing was closed to the media and Takeda declined to confirm Weber’s remarks, but analysts said he had declared that size was no obstacle for any “mindful” acquisition and Shire could accelerate his company’s transformation.

-In response to a question regarding a partial acquisition, Weber said Takeda was weighing a deal for all of Shire Plc, while reiterating he aimed to maintain the dividend and the group’s investment grade rating, UBS analysts said in note.
+In response to a question regarding a partial acquisition, Weber said Takeda was weighing a deal for all of Shire Plc.
+He also promised to maintain the dividend and the group’s investment grade rating, but said there was scope to increase debt, according to UBS and Bernstein analysts.

 Takeda had already laid out the broad case for acquiring Shire in a statement on March 28 and a Takeda spokesman insisted nothing new was disclosed in Thursday’s meeting, in accordance with British takeover rules.
 Under the takeover code, Takeda has until April 25 to decide whether to make a bid.